So you want to get your wedding published

 Navigating the wed inspiration web isn’t actually too difficult these days, as there’s lots of places real weddings are be featured.
 First, you have your glossy mags: as I mentioned above, you have your traditional high-end magazines (VogueHarper’s BazaarBrides, etc), UK-centric wedding planning magazines (Wedding Ideas etc) and wedding magazines local to you (An Essex WeddingEssex Life, etc).

-Or, the world wide web provides incredible accessibility these days, via wedding-specific blogs.
-There are hundreds and hundreds of wedding blogs out there, all of which have a slightly different slant on what they like.
-If you’d like to see what’s out there at a glance, check out GoHen’s Top 50 wedding bloggers of 2023 by clicking HERE .
+Or, the internet provides incredible accessibility these days, via wedding-specific blogs and social media accounts.
+There are hundreds and hundreds of wedding accounts out there, all of which have a slightly different slant on what they like.
 My personal favourite online wedding blogs are the detail-focused Love My Dress, perennially-cool Rock My Wedding, quintessentially country-fied The English Wedding Blog and colour-filled, DIY-loving Whimsical Wonderland Weddings.
 There are plenty of wedding blogs out there to suit your tastes, particularly when you’re still looking for some wedding planning inspo.

 How can I get my wedding featured somewhere?